olawlor/cs601/README.md

-# cs601
+# Examples for the graduate course CS 601: Algorithms, Architecture, and Languages

-Algorithms, Architecture, and Languages examples
+Instructor: Dr. Orion Lawlor